IndieSpace Programs

 Emergency Funds and No Interest Loans

-Artists and organizations can sometimes find themselves in an urgent situation outside their control - a theft, injury, or natural disaster has impacted their ability to perform or to host performances.
+Artists and organizations may sometimes find themselves in an urgent situation outside their control - a theft, injury, a delay in grant funds, or a natural disaster has impacted their ability to perform or to host performances.

 In times like these, Emergency Funds are available via a brief application online, with some supplemental materials delivered via email.
-A committee within the Board of Directors reviews applications and aims to reply and deliver a check, if approved, within 48 hours.
+If funds are otherwise secured, but you need a bridge until the cash arrives, a 0% interest loan may be available.
+A committee within the Board of Directors reviews applications and aims to reply and deliver a check/ACH, if approved, within 48 hours.

 Real Estate